Cloître des Cordeliers

 The arrival of the Cordeliers in Saint-Emilion goes back to the same time as that of the Dominicans (more information here) in the early 13th century, marking the emergence of the mendicant orders in the region.

 Their first monastery, established outside the walls of the city, suffered during the 100 Years War oppposing the Kings of France to those of England, also known as Dukes of Aquitaine.
 It was not until the late 14th century that the Cordeliers finally received permission to build their new convent inside the city walls.
 The set consisted of a church, a cloister, a garden, a winery, a cellar, a courtyard and a main building.

 The last present religious were expelled during the French Revolution and the convent was sold as national property in 1791.
 At that time, it was indicated as being in poor condition.
 In 2005, he was listed as a historic monument.

 The entrance of this former monastery, leads to the cloister which imposing ruins are remarkable: columns, capitals, bases and pedestals are monoliths.
 At the back, imagine the monastery garden with vegetables and herbs replaced today by inviting chairs and tables to enjoy a sparkling cup accompanied by macaroons.

 The single-nave church, gives access to the cellars dugged in the limestone rock at 17 meters depth.
 Tours of these quarries are proposed to discover the development of the famous "Crémant de Bordeaux".
 The tradition was perpetuated since the late 19th century when Mr. Meynot, hit by the poor sales of his wines, had the idea of transforming the wine of Saint-Emilion into champagne and went to study the process of making sparkling wine in the Champagne Area.

 Today heaven of peace and relaxation, a historical guided tour of the site and cellars is offered.
-The estate also has a restaurant with a wine bar, offering wines from the cup or bottle, along with savory treats or sweets.
+The estate also has a restaurant with a wine bar, offering wines from the glass or bottle, along with savory treats or sweets.
 Picnic food baskets and cold drinks are also available for sale.